 Plus, any spell that utilizes charge counters works especially with cards that bear proliferate (letting them increase the number of counters on any permanent) like "Atraxa, Praetors' Voice", one of the most popular commanders in EDH format.
-An automatic inclusion for my Atraxa builds and a strong candidate for any deck, I definitely recommend (it often climbs above seven)! snagging Relic while it's price tag is under three dollars
+An automatic inclusion for my Atraxa builds and a strong candidate for any deck, you can . buy it for under seven dollars

 23. The Diamond Cards

 The five core Diamond cards all cost just two mana, though they enter tapped.
 Each can exhaust to provide a single mana type, listed below:

 - Red: Fire